dkim949/dkim949.github.io/works/comic-recommendation-system.md

 # Comic Book Recommendation System for Mobile Webtoon Users

-This project involved developing a recommendation system tailored to mobile webtoon users.
-The system was designed to suggest relevant comic books based on the users' reading history, preferences, and engagement patterns.
+This project involved developing a recommendation system specifically for a newly launched mobile webtoon service.
+Given the novelty of the service, the system had to overcome significant challenges, particularly in providing accurate recommendations for new users with limited interaction data.
+To address these challenges, the LightFM library was leveraged to enhance the accuracy and relevance of the recommendations from the outset.

 ## Project Overview
-- **Objective**: To enhance user experience by providing personalized comic book recommendations, thereby increasing user engagement and retention on the platform.
+- **Objective**: To successfully launch a new service by providing personalized comic book recommendations that increase user engagement and retention, even in the early stages of user interaction.

 ## Key Features
 - **Recommendation Algorithm**:
-  - **Collaborative Filtering**: Implemented collaborative filtering techniques to recommend comic books based on similar users' reading habits.
-  - **Content-Based Filtering**: Developed a content-based filtering model that analyzed the genre, author, and style of previously read webtoons to suggest similar comic books.
-  - **Hybrid Approach**: Combined collaborative and content-based filtering to improve recommendation accuracy.
+  - **LightFM Hybrid Model**: Implemented using the LightFM library, which combines collaborative and content-based filtering.
+This hybrid approach was crucial in dealing with the cold start problem by using both user interaction data and comic book metadata.
+  - **Cold Start Solutions**: To address the cold start problem inherent in a new service, the system utilized popularity-based recommendations and initial user preference surveys.
+This strategy helped in delivering relevant recommendations to new users with minimal data.

 - **Data Sources**:
-  - **User Interaction Data**: Analyzed user interaction data such as reading history, favorites, and ratings.
+  - **User Interaction Data**: Despite limited initial data, the system analyzed reading history, favorites, and ratings to start building user profiles and refine recommendations as more data became available.
-  - **Webtoon Metadata**: Leveraged metadata like genre, author, and publication date to enhance the recommendation system.
+  - **Webtoon Metadata**: Incorporated detailed metadata like genre, author, and publication date to support the content-based filtering component, ensuring relevant suggestions from day one.
-  - **Real-Time Adaptation**: The system was capable of adapting to real-time changes in user behavior, refining recommendations as more data became available.
+  - **Real-Time Adaptation**: The system dynamically adapted to real-time user behavior, ensuring that recommendations remained accurate and relevant as the service gained more users and data.

 - **Challenges and Solutions**:
-  - **Cold Start Problem**: Addressed the cold start problem for new users by incorporating popularity-based recommendations and initial preference surveys.
+  - **Cold Start Problem**: The recommendation system was designed to cope with the challenges of a new service, where user interaction data was initially limited.
+LightFM’s hybrid model played a crucial role in mitigating the cold start problem by effectively using both collaborative and content-based filtering techniques.
-  - **Scalability**: Designed the system to handle a large user base with millions of data points, ensuring fast and reliable recommendations.
+  - **Scalability**: The system was built to scale as the user base grew, ensuring that recommendations remained responsive and relevant as more users and data were integrated into the platform.

 - **Impact**:
+  - **Successful Launch**: The recommendation system contributed to a successful launch by providing personalized recommendations that quickly engaged users, even with limited initial data.
   - **Increased User Engagement**: The personalized recommendations resulted in a significant increase in user engagement, with users spending more time on the platform.
   - **Improved User Retention**: The recommendation system contributed to higher user retention rates by keeping users engaged with content tailored to their preferences.